 The Fellowship in Jewish Social Entrepreneurship (FJSE) was launched in January 2009 to provide training and support to List College students who wish to enhance their skills as Jewish social entrepreneurs.
 The fellowship is open to students in their junior or senior years who have had previous volunteer or paid experience in the social sector.

 Throughout the academic year, fellows serve as interns at a variety of organizations dedicated to social change.
-Interns typically perform ten-to-twelve hours per week of service.
+Interns typically perform 10 to 12 hours per week of service.
 In addition, participants will attend a biweekly seminar designed to help cultivate connections between Judaism, activism, and professional achievements.
 A $5,000 stipend is offered to participants in the fellowship.

 What makes the FJSE unique is the opportunity to synthesize Jewish learning and values with the commitment to civic engagement, social service, and justice.